huggingface/blog/deploy-tfserving-kubernetes.md

 In the [<u>previous post</u>](https://huggingface.co/blog/tf-serving-vision), we showed how to deploy a [<u>Vision Transformer (ViT)</u>](https://huggingface.co/docs/transformers/main/en/model_doc/vit)
 model from 🤗 Transformers locally with TensorFlow Serving.
-We covered things like embedding preprocessing and postprocessing operations within the ViT model, handling gRPC requests, etc.
+We covered topics like embedding preprocessing and postprocessing operations within the ViT model, handling gRPC requests, etc.

 While local deployments are an excellent head start to building